Rick’s Tech Tips Newsletter

 1 – Create Open Communication

-Ultimately, parents cannot control every experience their kids have on the internet, and that’s why communication is so important.
+Ultimately, parents cannot control every experience their kids have on the Internet, and that’s why communication is so important.

 Begin by creating a safe space for children to come forward with uncomfortable online experiences or concerns.

-Start discussions about internet safety and responsible online behavior from a young age.
+Start discussions about Internet safety and responsible online behavior from a young age.
 This helps normalize conversations about the digital world and encourages kids to talk about their experiences openly.

 2 – Educate and Empower

-Children need to know why the internet can be dangerous.
+Children need to know why the Internet can be dangerous.
 Have open conversations with them about the potential risks and dangers online.

 You should also encourage them to report any uncomfortable or suspicious encounters.